Convicts in rape of minor cases should be 'mercilessly and inexorably” punished says HC

 Court sentences man to 14-years in prison for acid attack during Holi festival

-"This is a case in which there is no question of reformation of the appellant as he was quite a grown up male who knew the consequences of his act," Justice Chavan noted.
+"This is a case in which there is no question of reformation of the appellant as he was quite a grown-up male who knew the consequences of his act," Justice Chavan noted.

 According to the prosecution, Dhuri, who used to live in the same neighbourhood as the victim in Thane district, called the girl to his house in April 2015 under the pretext of showing her songs on his mobile phone and sexually assaulted her.